6.3.2 |

 the Norm

-against theologs, traditional moral philosophers or others, 'e
+against theologs, traditional moral philosophers or other opponents, 'e

 would never come to furthering normology or Ananormative